ggreer/geoff.greer.fm/_posts/2015-04-26-os-x-code-signing-and-firewalls.md

 /private/var/db/DetachedSignatures: SQLite 3.x database
 {% endhighlight %}

 Good ol' `file`, you never let me down.
 Except when you do.
-I'm relieved it's a a SQLite DB,but what sort of horrid schema lurks in that file?
+I'm relieved it's a a SQLite DB, but what sort of horrid schema lurks inside?

 {% highlight sql %}
 ggreer@carbon:~% sudo sqlite3 /private/var/db/DetachedSignatures